ethanchoi1116/ZIPNet-App/README.md

 * web app embed with `ZIPNet` (Zero Inflated Poisson Network) proposed in the master's thesis.

 ## Main Functionality
-* given an arbitrary image, the estimated number of people is printed from the embedded neural network `ZIPNet`.
+* given an arbitrary image, the embedded neural network ZIPNet outputs the estimated number of people and the estimated probability of an environment in which people do not exist.

 ## Requirements
 * `Python3`